-Alarmed at the rapid depletion of the vast stretches of forests all around, an 'ashram' was set up amidst the red soils of Purulia, by five of the men associated with 'Kourob' (an annual, Bengali magazine published from the town of Jamshedpur), who used their savings in an ambitious venture to create a pollution-free, eco-friendly, village-development-oriented little world.
+Alarmed at the rapid depletion of the vast stretches of forests all around, an 'ashram' was set up amidst the red soils of Purulia, by five of the men associated with 'Kourob' (an annual, Bengali magazine published from the town of Jamshedpur), who used their savings in an pristin venture with profuse greenery to create an X eco-friendly, village-development-oriented little world to help germinate creative thoughts that can enrich further development of Bhalopahar and adjunct village hamlets.

 Thus, the "Bhalopahar" Society was founded on the 1st of September, in the year 1996.